-The CNT at the University of Washington will sponsor a 10-week (June 15, 2021 to August 20, 2021) Research Experience for Undergraduates (REU) on the Seattle campus during the summer.
+The CNT at the University of Washington is sponsoring a 10-week (June 15, 2021 to August 20, 2021) Research Experience for Undergraduates (REU) on the Seattle campus during the summer.
 This program provides undergraduate students with opportunities to work on research projects with scientists and to take part in workshop training sessions in ethics, communications, and scientific presentation skills designed to provide the undergraduate scientist with a solid foundation for graduate study.
 Undergraduates will help with research in one of the labs at the UW.

 REU Program Requirements